Caberlotto/Dotfiles/README.md

-# @rchrdwllm's Hyprland Rice on Arch Linux
+# @Caberlotto fork of @rchrdwllm's Hyprland Rice on Arch Linux

 Here are my configuration files for this rice.
 This rice relies heavily on [Pywal](https://github.com/dylanaraps/pywal).
 Colors change as you change your wallpaper!